 We have in place a range of security safeguards to protect your personal information against loss or theft, as well as unauthorised access, disclosure, copying, use, or modification.
 Security measures include technological measures such as Secure Socket Layer (SSL) encryption, which creates a secure connection with your browser when you register and login into our online services.

-You need to check the security settings of your website and consider how you store and delete information that is collected via the website

-Your membership information is held on a database/spreadsheet/external membership management system whichever applies and accessed by committee members and group convenors – as appropriate.
+Your membership information is held on a database management system and is provided to committee members and group convenors – when appropriate.

 Availability and changes to this policy

-This policy is available       detail where members can access the policy.
+This policy is available on our website www.sbu3a.org.uk .
 This policy may change from time to time.
-If we make any material changes we will make members aware of this via the newsletter and the monthly members' meetings.
+If we make any material changes we will make members aware of this via our newsletter and/or Email and/or the monthly members' meetings.

-Identify the best way of communicating with members that will work for the U3A and its membership

 Contact

-If you have any queries about this policy, need it in an alternative format, or have any complaints about our privacy practices, please contact us:
+If you have any queries about this policy, need it in an alternative format, or have any complaints about our privacy practices, please contact the Secretary in writing .

-Email:
+Email: secretary@sbu3a.org.uk

-Telephone:
+Policy agreed by the U3A committee 03/04/2018

-Policy review date:
+Next scheduled policy review date: 03/04/2019